amiableone/onboarding/README.md

-# onboarding
+# What's this about
-Onboarding assistant guiding job candidates through the application process.
+AI assistant that guides job candidates through the application process.